Maryland Booster Seat Law

 The old law allowed parents to let children graduate from booster seats when they reached 65 pounds.More on Seat Belts

 For the last 18 years, Maryland has had this seat belt law that requires adult front seat occupants to wear a seat belt.
-Obviously, there are also laws requiring children to wear safety belt, even rear seat passengers.
+Obviously, there are also laws requiring children to wear a safety belt, even rear seat passengers.
 Our seat belt law authorizes police officers to ticket drivers and/or adult front seat passengers for not wearing a seat belt.